FireIsGood/obsidian-everforest-enchanted/custom_background_image.md

 }
 ```

 Now, you have to get yourself a [data URI](https://css-tricks.com/data-uris/) inside the quotation marks.
 Since the base64 text is really large and annoying to go back and edit, I would recommend resizing or doing any editing to the image to make it the size you want before the next step.
+If you don't care about the background being blurred, you could reduce the resolution down to a width of 960px and convert to the AVIF file format.
+I found [an online converter](https://avif.io/) that works in your browser for this.

+Resizing and converting from a 1920x1080 PNG at 2.38 megabytes file to a 960x520 AVIF file at 56 kilobytes, a ~97% reduction!
+I personally use a high opacity and blurred background to increase legibility, so this was a worthwhile change.

 To get a data URI, you will have to encode your image into base64.
 An easy online converter I found was [a github repo by jpillora](https://jpillora.com/base64-encoder/).
 Drag your file in, copy the text box, and paste the text inside the quotation marks on the corresponding url function.